Multi-FR: A Multi-objective Optimization Framework for Multi-stakeholder Fairness-aware Recommendation: Related Work

-Prior works in fairness, in the context of recommendation systems, consider algorithmic effects on consumers (i.e. users who are seeking content) and producers (i.e. users who are providing content), independently or together.
+Prior works on fairness in recommendation, from the perspective of stakeholders, consider algorithmic effects on consumers (i.e. users who seek content) and producers (i.e. users who provide content), independently or together.

-For the consumer side, the fairness refers to systematic differential performance \cite{mehrotra:demographics-of-search} across users and, most often, demographic groups of users.
-In the context of book recommendations, \citet{ekstrand:cool-kids} find that standard recommendation algorithms could result in differential performance across demographic groups. \citet{chaney:recsys-feedback-loops} demonstrate, through simulation, that feedback loops inherent in the production system could exacerbate unfairness and homogenize recommendation. \citet{yao:beyond-parity} demonstrate that these issues can be addressed by designing fairness metrics and introducing them as learning objectives.
+On the consumer side, fairness refers to systematic differential performance \cite{mehrotra:demographics-of-search} across consumers.
+Some works focus on the individual fairness that ensures similar individuals are treated similarly~\cite{DworkHPRZ12FairnessThroughAwareness}.
+Other works define fairness on a group level and aim to make the system provide comparable quality of service or utility to consumers within different demographic groups (e.g., gender, race, age)~\cite{ekstrand2018all}. \citet{chaney:recsys-feedback-loops} demonstrate, through simulation, that feedback loops inherent in the production system can exacerbate unfairness and homogenize recommendation. \citet{yao:beyond-parity} demonstrate that these issues can be addressed by introducing fairness constraints during the training process.

-Instead, other works focus on the fairness on the producer side, whose fairness most often refers to systematic differential exposure \cite{asia:equity-of-attention,singh:fair-pg-rank,DBLP:conf/cikm/DiazMEBC20} across content producers and, most often, groups of producers (e.g. genre, popularity). \citet{ekstrand:book-provider-fairness} find that standard recommendation algorithms could result in certain demographic groups being over- or under-represented in recommendation decisions. \citet{beutel:pairwise-fairness} demonstrate that these issues can be addressed in production systems by defining pairwise fairness objectives and introducing them as learning objectives.
+Other works focus on fairness on the producer side, whose fairness can be defined as the systematic differential exposure \cite{asia:equity-of-attention,singh:fair-pg-rank,DBLP:conf/cikm/DiazMEBC20, MehrotraMBL018CounterTradeoff} across content producers and, most often, groups of producers (e.g. grouped by genre or popularity).
+For instance, \citet{ekstrand:book-provider-fairness} find that standard recommendation algorithms may result in certain demographic groups of producers being over- or under-represented in recommendation decisions. \citet{beutel:pairwise-fairness} demonstrate that these issues can be addressed in production systems by defining pairwise fairness objectives and introducing them as learning objectives.

-Joint optimization of consumer and producer fairness is an important property for a healthy platform. \citet{burke2018balanced} introduce the task of two-sided fairness and propose several methods to address it, although none directly optimize fairness metrics. \citet{DBLP:conf/cikm/MehrotraMBL018} treat the two-sided fairness as a multi-objective optimization task but experiments with algorithms that either use one fairness metric as a constraint or linearly interpolates fairness objectives.
-The first approach does not allow a search for a Pareto-optimal solution; the second approach requires tuning of an interpolation parameter, which can be brittle and unscalable in practice.
-Finally, \citet{suhr2019two} experiment with two-sided fairness in the context of ride-hailing platforms.
-Like other works, the two-sided objective is a linear interpolation of consumer and producer fairness metrics.